 In Israel, where conflict seems to be a simple fact of life, the government took drastic measures to protect its citizens from bombs and missile attacks.
 The country passed a law that requires all residential buildings and offices built after 1993 to contain a bomb-resistant safe room, called merhav mugan dirati, or “mamad.”

 What Exactly is a Mamad?

 Essentially, a mamad is a reinforced room designed to protect those within from the impact of an external explosion.
-It sounds pretty simple, but there are serious regulations over the design of these special rooms.
+It sounds pretty simple, but there are strict regulations over the design of these unique rooms.